monome/docs/norns/clocks.md

 ### simple delay

-`clock.run` starts a new clock with the function you provide:
+`clock.run` starts a new coroutine with the function you provide:

 ```
 function later()